N2ITN/pandas_cache/README.md

 This module reduces loading times for resource-intensive pandas operations dramatically by memoizing the results of functions that return pandas DataFrames and Series.
 This can reduce over-dependence on jupyter notebooks for slow data operations.

 The `@pd_cache` decorator function wraps a function that returns a pandas object.
-The `@timeit` decorator is optional, and provides benchmarking times.
+The included `@timeit` decorator is optional, and provides benchmarking times for a given function (does not execcute wrapped function more than once).
 The `del_cached()` function deletes all cached objects if desired.

 ## Example Usage